ItsJustJon/Homework/Challenge - 07 Node.js/Develop/README.md

-# Auto-generated README.md
+# A Project for Automatic Readme Creation

 ## Description

-This projected is designed to auto-generate a README.md file for your project.
+This program will automatically generate the markdown needed for a readme file based on user responses.

 ## Table of Contents